Updated

 7.1.
 Carrying a concealed weapon – PC 25400

-Penal Code 25400 PC makes it a crime for a person to carry a concealed firearm on his person or in a vehicle.
+Penal Code 25400 PC makes it a crime to carry a concealed firearm on your person or in a vehicle.

 Unlike PC 30600, this statute applies to “firearms.”
 Common examples include: